What is a Good Engagement Rate on Twitter?

 Sports Teams

-Sports Teams on Twitter are the most active of all industries at over 47 posts per week.
+Behind only media brands, Sports Teams are the second most active industry on Twitter at over 41 posts per week.
 And while frequent posting doesn’t always equate to higher engagement, it works for this industry.
-The Twitter engagement rate for Sports Teams is 2.2 times greater than the overall median across industries.
+The Twitter engagement rate for Sports Teams is 2.4 times greater than the overall median across industries.

 One reason Sports Teams post more often than other brands is that the essence of the industry revolves around real-time game updates and announcements during the playing season.
 These updates are necessary as they keep fans engaged and in the loop even if they aren’t able to watch the action live.